shrewdlogarithm/LEXPWatch/README.md

 ### Options ###
-The first run will create 'settings.json' - that contains a few options *ledir - the path to your Last Epoch save folder (Player.log file stored in there) *zonedelay - how often to check for zone changes *savedelay - how often to check your savefile *quitdelay - how often to check to see if the program ended (not currently implemented!)
+The first run will create 'settings.json' - that contains a few options

+* ledir - the path to your Last Epoch save folder (Player.log file stored in there)
+* zonedelay - how often to check for zone changes
+* savedelay - how often to check your savefile
+* quitdelay - how often to check to see if the program ended (not currently implemented!)

-'delays' should always be at least 1 (they're in seconds) - anything lower will waste CPU doing nothing...
+Delay numbers should always be at least 1 (they're in seconds) - anything lower will waste CPU doing nothing...

 ### It's not working/I'd like different stats/Help! ###

-Fire an Issue and I'll try to help!
+I've deliberately not added a tonne of validation or error trapping - please report what you see via an Issue and I'll chase it down tho

+Also feel-free to raise Issues with ideas or suggestions!!